alphagov/govuk-rfcs/rfc-172-graphql-for-govuk.md

 - Aggregations of content, for example [listing governments](#query-to-list-governments) or [listing documents related to a topical event](#query-to-list-documents-related-to-a-topical-event)

 The implementation of this API would avoid many of the issues which make GOV.UK's current [publishing-api][publishing-api] / [content-store][content-store] / [search-api-v1][search-api-v1] architecture so complicated.
 In particular, it would avoid precomputing link expansion at the point when documents are published, and instead collect the links relevant to the client at query time.
-Similarly, with appropriate indexes in place, the API would cover many (or possibly all) of [the use cases we have for search-api-v1][search-api-v1-use-cases] and its associated Elasticsearch database.
+Similarly, with appropriate indexes in place, the API would cover many of [the use cases we have for search-api-v1][search-api-v1-use-cases] and its associated Elasticsearch database.

 Our hypothesis is that in the long run, this GraphQL content delivery API could fully replace both the content-store API and search-api-v1, resulting in a significantly simpler technical architecture.